edgefarm/edgefarm-demos/train-simulation/README.md

     * `monitoring`: Monitors the `seat-reservation` process.
         * `fleet-seat-info-monitor`: (cloud) Monitors the `seat-info-proxy` and the `train-seat-info-monitor` of each train and provides the status to ADS.
         * `train-seat-info-monitor`: (edge) Monitors the simulator passenger information system and reports the results to `fleet-seat-info-monitor`.
+* `environment/vibration_peak_detector`: (edge) Read Z-axis vibration published by the simulator, detect peaks in the vibration signal, map it to a location and forward it to edgefarm application data service (ADS).

 Those demo applicatios are written in python3.